NikoJokhadze/Team-9-MineField/README.md

 MineField:

 MineField: The model for our MineField.
-MAKE EDITS
+Contains the patch class, which is our implementation of the individual "squares".
+Handles the movement of the player, changing the x and y coordinates depending on the selected heading.
+Also handles the randomizing of the mines.

 Heading: Contains the available headings or directions that the user can move inside of the MineField.
 Includes all eight compass directions.